KishCom/shorten-node/README.md

 Don't forget to commit your changes

-    git commit -a -m "Updated my MongoDB URIs and rebuilt assets."
+    git commit -am "Updated my MongoDB URIs and rebuilt assets."

-If you use MongoLab addon you can get the proper URI info by listing the config (replace 'shortener-node' with your app name) You should see: "NODE_ENV => live" and "MONGOLAB_URI => mongodb://xxx:yyy@somehost.com/heroku_app00000" as part of the output of this command:
+If you use MongoLab addon ([free teir available](https://addons.heroku.com/mongolab#sandbox)) you can get the proper URI info by listing the config (replace 'shortener-node' with your app name)
+You should see: "NODE_ENV => live" and "MONGOLAB_URI => mongodb://xxx:yyy@somehost.com/heroku_app00000" as part of the output of this command:

     heroku config --app shortener-node